mzur/kirby-uniform/README.md

 ### extended

 This form extends the basic example by radio buttons and `select` fields as well as a custom subject.
 It validates a non-required field, too.
-For the email body the `sendform-table` snippet provided by this repo is used.
+For the email body the `uniform-email-table` snippet provided by this repo is used.
 For the HTML snippet to work, a `html-mail` email service is used that is *not* provided by this repo.

 When the form is sent, a copy of the email will be sent to `me-too@example.com`, as well as to the sender of the form if they checked the `_receive_copy` checkbox.